Chacmool: In contemporary culture

 The short story "Chac Mool" by Mexican novelist Carlos Fuentes is found in his book Los días enmascarados (The masked days), published in 1954.
 A man named Filiberto buys a chacmool for his art collection, and discovers that the stone is slowly becoming flesh.
 The idol eventually becomes fully human, dominating his life, causing flooding and other disasters.
 Filiberto dies by drowning.
 His story is found in a diary describing the terrors brought on by the idol, and his plans to escape.
 According to the author, this short story was inspired by news reports from 1952 when the lending of a representation of the Maya rain deity to a Mexican exhibition in Europe had coincided with wet weather there.
+The short story was included in the 2008 anthology Sun, Stone, and Shadows.

 In Henry Moore's early examples of monumental reclining figures, the artist relied on the cast of a chacmool sculpture he saw in Paris.
-Commenting on the major impact chacmool sculpted figures had on his early career, Moore stated that "Its stillness and alertness, a sense of readiness - and the whole presence of it, and the legs coming down like columns" were characteristics that inspired his creations.
+Commenting on the major impact chacmool sculpted figures had on his early career, Moore stated that "Its stillness and alertness, a sense of readiness – and the whole presence of it, and the legs coming down like columns" were characteristics that inspired his creations.